Recent Storm Damage Posts

-The overwhelming precipitation, wind speeds, airborne debris can expose weak points in construction such as poorly maintained gutters & downspouts.
-The redirection of water off and away from your roof can help prevent roof leaks caused by pressure and/or accumulated water finding the path of least resistance into your home.
-Having downspout output spouts well connected and directing the water away from your structure's foundation is also very important as an already overwhelmed groundwater level around your home.
+The overwhelming precipitation, wind speeds, and airborne debris can expose weak points in new construction and batter down even the sturdiest properties.
+If poorly maintained, gutters and downspouts can cause some serious heachaches during these "acts of God." storms.
+However, the redirection of water off and away from your roof can help prevent roof leaks caused by pressure and prevent accumulated water from finding the path of least resistance into your home.
+Having downspout output spouts well connected and directing the water away from your structure's foundation is also very important.

-Of course with heavier storms, it is always a good idea to have some plywood on hand to board up windows in the preparation or as need.
+Another thing to keep in mind is having some plywood on hand to board up windows if the winds reach higher speeds.
 Flying debris during heavy winds can easily shatter windows, exposing your home to outside elements.

 These are just a few tips for home and business owners, if you would like more helpful tips please visit our storm damage section or for help with storm damage cleanup call us directly (508)999-2380!